Factor analysis for a mixture of continuous and binary random variables: Abstract

 \section{Abstract}

 We propose a multivariate probability distribution that models a linear correlation between binary and continuous variables.
-The proposed distribution is a natural extension of the previously developed multivariate binary distribution based on Grassmann numbers.
+The proposed distribution is a natural extension of the previously developed multivariate binary distribution.
 As an application of the proposed distribution, we develop a factor analysis for a mixture of continuous and binary variables.
-We also discuss improper solutions associated with maximum likelihood estimation of factor analysis.
-As a prescription to avoid improper solutions, we impose a constraint that the norms of each vector of a factor loading matrix are the same.
+We also discuss improper solutions associated with factor analysis.
+As a prescription to avoid improper solutions, we propose a constraint that each row vector of factor loading matrix has the same norm.
 We numerically validated the proposed factor analysis and norm constraint prescription by analyzing real datasets.